In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women at a wide range of ages.

 The second group is the procrastinators.

-The table below shows the monthly premiums for 30- to 65-year-old women for a $1 million term life policy, purchased from one of 11 different companies.
+The table below shows the monthly premiums for 30- to 65-year-old women for a million-dollar policy, as quoted by each of the 11 companies below.

 Takeaway #1: Female Longevitity = Lower Prices